easymock/easymock/README.md

 --------------------------------------------------------------------------------------
 - Install the Android SDK
 - Configure a device (real or simulated)
-- Add an ANDROID_HOME to tarket the Android SDK
+- Add an ANDROID_HOME to target the Android SDK
 - Add $ANDROID_HOME/platform-tools to your path
 - Activate the debug mode if it's a real device
 - mvn install -Pandroid